vrajasu/polygonal-geofences-android/README.md

 # polygonal-geofences-android
 The functionality of maps and spatial-temoral data is used in a lot of applications today.
 As a part of one of my undergraduate projects, I was required to make an Android Application that logs the users location coordinates every 5 minutes.
 We then wanted to use this data to determine relationship coefficients between sets of people.
 I decided to extend the application and enable adding geofences onto the Map.
 A geofence acts as a region of interest and can be used to study people's behaviour patterns.
 Also, Google Maps Android SDK doesnt provide an option to draw Polygonal geofences.

+To run the Application on Android 6 and above, you will need to enable the permissions from the Settings -> Apps -> Polygonal Geofences -> Permissions -> Enable Location and Storage.

 ## The Application is divided into 4 parts.
 1. Adding a Geofence.
 2. Viewing all Geofences.